dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

   }
 ```

+Let's take a step back and examine what's going on here.
+Chrome extensions can have background scripts and/or content scripts.
+Background scripts run in the background and can be always running or can be idle and only run when triggered.
+Content scripts run in the context of the web page that you are currently on.
+By setting `matches` to `<all_urls>`, we are saying that we want our extension to run on all web pages.
+The `js` part of the manifest lists all of the javascript files that we will be using as part of the content script.

 ### Add some Javascript!
 * Create a new file ```kitten.js```
 * Add a ```console.log``` statement so we can ensure it's working.